 Should I Get My Eyes Examined During My Pregnancy?

 According to Dr. Randich, not only is it safe to have your eyes examined during your pregnancy, it’s also highly encouraged.

 “Plan to attend your annual comprehensive eye examination as scheduled whether it falls during or after your pregnancy,” Dr. Randich advises.
 “Always call and schedule an appointment to be seen if you notice any changes to your eyes during or after pregnancy.”

-If you’re pregnant (or planning to be) and experiencing changes in your vision, want to schedule an exam for you or your child, or have questions about your eye health, request an appointment or call The Eye Doctors New Tampa location today at (813) 632-2020.
+If you’re pregnant (or planning to be) and experiencing changes in your vision, want to schedule an exam for you or your child, or have questions about your eye health, request an appointment, or call True Eye Experts New Tampa location today at (813) 632-2020.